revolist/revogrid-docs/tests/e2e/docs/scenarios/pivot.md

 ## Evidence and reproducible setup

 Reviewed 2026-09-08 at docs commit `b0c0bd9f851772dfcd30549d6d0a71ab84be12f6`, including existing dirty theme files `DemoNavigation.vue` and `style.scss` without changing them.
 The coordinating agent opened this route in light mode at 1280×720, captured initial/changed screenshots, switched all three presets and visually confirmed every total in the oracle table below.
 Hide fields/Configure and Expand workspace/Exit expanded workspace toggles were exercised.
 Sales Overview Discount Band was changed to Medium: Sales $141,041,425.25, Profit $51,791,074.03 and Units Sold 776,029 appeared; High was restored.
-This partially executes PIV-001/002 (preset selection and totals), PIV-003 (visibility toggles), PIV-004 (Discount Band change/restore) and PIV-009 (expand/exit).
-It does not prove every axis/filter/geometry assertion, Product filter composition, reload persistence or mobile behavior.
+Focused docs E2E on 2026-09-10 independently rechecked all three preset total sets, Product Performance persistence through reload, and the 390×844 Configure default with a mounted grid.
+This partially executes PIV-001/002, PIV-003, PIV-004, PIV-008 and PIV-009.
+It does not prove every axis/filter/geometry assertion or Product filter composition.
 Remaining steps are **code-derived, not executed**.
 Initial/changed screenshots were viewed in the browser-tool conversation only; no image files were persisted.
-Desktop-dark and narrow-light checks remain future coverage unless the central README matrix records them.
+Desktop-dark checks remain future coverage unless the central README matrix records them.

 Use `http://127.0.0.1:4173/demo/pivot` in a fresh browser context.
 Before each independent case clear only `revogrid:pivot-showcase:v1` and `revogrid:pivot-showcase:preset:v1`, then reload.
 Switching back to Sales Overview is not a reliable reset if it is already the active tab, because active-tab clicks do not recreate the preset.
 The generated source is deterministic: 3,600 rows covering years 2023–2025, twelve months, five countries, four segments and five products.
 The grid is readonly; aggregation/configuration, not editing source cells, is the primary workflow.